Sailing, Boating, Nautical Terminology

 Cabin - The enclosed (or partially enclosed)

-living area of your ship.
+living area of your ship

-Heads - The toilet.
+- The toilet

-Head - The forward part of the boat, also the
+- The forward part of the boat, also the

 ship's head is the direction you are traveling or the course you are